-- open.
+- 5 When presetting is complete, remove the gag and replace the cap and lifting lever assembly.
+Attach a rope to the lever and stand by to hold the valve open if necessary.
+Now the valve is ready to test. - 6.
+Increase the boiler pressure at a rate not to exceed 2 psig (0.14 barg) per second.
+Note and record the pressure indicated on the pressure gauge when the valve pops open.
 After the valve pops open, reduce the fire in the boiler and lower the pressure until the valve closes.
 Note and record the pressure when the valve closes. - 7.
-Determine if the valve popping point and reseating point comply with the ASME requirements. - If the valve operation meets the appropriate standard, raise the pressure in the boiler and conduct two more verification tests. - b.
-If in raising the boiler pressure, the valve does not pop open within 3 percent overpressure (for ASME Section I valves), or 10 percent overpressure (for ASME Section VIII valves), reduce the fire in the boiler and pull the rope to open the valve.
+Determine if the valve popping point and reseating point comply with the ASME requirements. - a.
+If the valve operation meets the appropriate standard, raise the pressure in the boiler and conduct two more verification test. - b.
+If in raising the boiler pressure, the valve does not pop open within 3% overpressure (for ASME Section I valves), or 10% overpressure (for ASME Section VIII valves), reduce the fire in the boiler and pull the rope to open the valve.
 Release the rope and allow the valve to close when the boiler pressure returns to operating level.
-Allow the boiler to reduce to approximately 85 percent of the set pressure.
+Allow the boiler to reduce to approximately 85% of the set pressure.
 Remove the cap and lifting lever assembly from the valve, and turn the compression screw lock nut counter-clockwise (as viewed from the top of the valve) until it moves freely.
 Reduce the compression in the spring by turning the adjusting screw counter clockwise one turn (as viewed from the top of the valve).
 Replace the cap and lifting lever and retest the valve.
-Continue repeating this procedure until the valve opens at, or below, the set pressure recorded on the nameplate. - c.
-If the valve opens at a pressure below the recorded set pressure, allow the valve to close and the boiler pressure to reduce to 85 percent of set pressure.
-Increase the compression on the spring by turning the compression screw clockwise 1/6th of a turn.
-Tighten the adjusting screw lock nut and replace the cap and lifting lever assembly.
-Retest the valve as described in Step 6.
-If the valve continues to open below the required set pressure, calculate how many turns to move the adjusting screw to cause the valve to open at the correct set pressure.
-Adjust as necessary.
+Continue repeating this procedure until the valve opens at, or below, the set pressure recorded on the nameplate.